yankay/scala-tour/scala-tour.md

 ### Simplify Actor

-There is a simpler way to define Actor.
+There is a simpler way to define an Actor.
 Import the actor function from akka.actor.ActorDSL.
-This function can accept a constructor, and return a started Actor.
+This function accepts an Actor instance, and returns a started Actor.

 ```